unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 = Caldera Forms 1.3.5.2 ( May 18, 2016) The Return of the Widget =
 * FIXED: The form widget not showing forms

-= Caldera Forms 1.3.5.1 ( May 18, 2016) Bug Fix Release =
+= Caldera Forms 1.3.5.1 ( May 18, 2016) Fix Release =
 * FIXED: Issue preventing multi-select fields from saving 2nd or greater option in database.
 * FIXED: Pressing "enter" in new form modal did not create new form.
-* FIXED: Bug preventing some magic tags from rendering in HTML form fields.
+* FIXED: preventing some magic tags from rendering in HTML form fields.
-* FIXED: Bug preventing rating star form fields from working with conditional logic.
+* FIXED: preventing rating star form fields from working with conditional logic.
 * FIXED: Issue preventing forms combining user login and user profile editing in same form from validating properly. ( Requires Caldera Forms Users add-on 1.3.4+ )
-* FIXED: Bug causing PHP notice when creating shortcode previewer in post editor.
+* FIXED: causing PHP notice when creating shortcode previewer in post editor.
 * ADDED: "caldera_forms_admin_init" action at end of constructor for admin class
 * ADDED: "caldera_forms_core_init" action at end of constructor for core class
 * ADDED: Autoloader for all classes